 Formula/bottles (if not breastfeeding)

 Same rule applies.
 Always travel with more than you expect to need.
 Feeding on take off and landing will also help your baby with the pressure changes that can cause their ears to hurt.
+Click here to find out what you need to know about going through security with liquid formula or expressed breastmilk.

 I always pack a new toy that she’s never seen or played with before.
 The newness of the toy can often keep her short attention span much longer than one of her old toys that she won’t find as interesting.
 However, I also bring a few of her favorite toys from home, as well as a book or two.
 That way if she gets bored with her new toy she will have several more options available.